v2sCollections/City-of-Dreams/README.md

 - Increases time spans between sickness effects applied to V by The Relic.
 - Untrack quests the same way you track them -- by right-clicking in the Journal or on the Map
 - Additional loot markers on looting containers that show which types of loot are in them.
+- Decrease the time it takes for drop points to refill with Eddies

 ***